 All around the Bloomington campus

-Each of our branch libraries – the Business/SPEA Information Commons, the Chemistry Library, the Education Library, the Law Library, the Life Sciences Library, the Lilly Library, the Music Library, the Neal-Marshall Black Culture Center Library, the Optometry Library, and the University Archives – has specialist librarians available to help with reference and research questions.
+Each of our branch libraries – the Business/SPEA Information Commons, the Sciences Library, the Education Library, the Law Library, the Life Sciences Library, the Lilly Library, the Music Library, the Neal-Marshall Black Culture Center Library, the Optometry Library, and the University Archives – has specialist librarians available to help with reference and research questions.
 You can also request a consultation with a subject specialist librarian.

 Online 24/7 for you